 I have such a fun recipe to share today!
 I previewed a photo of this Crock Pot Hot Fudge Sundae Cake on facebook a couple of days ago and I was so surprised by how many of y’all were excited for me to share this one.
 Have you ever made a cake in your slow cooker?
 Did you know you could make a cake in your slow cooker?
 Well, it turns out you can.
 And it can turn out really good too!

 - all-purpose flour

 - baking powder

-1 tsp. vanilla extract
+- vanilla extract

 - chopped nuts (optional)

 In a bowl, sift together flour, sugar, 4 tablespoons cocoa powder, baking powder and salt.

 I don’t own a flour sifter so I just took a long-tined fork and stirred it up real good.

 Then stir in milk, oil and vanilla extract.

 Give it all a good stir until combined, then fold in nuts (if using).
 Spread batter evenly into your slow cooker.

 In a separate bowl, combine brown sugar and remaining cocoa powder.

 Pour this mixture evenly over batter in slow cooker.
 DO NOT STIR.